sccoos/pfm-observable-dashboard/src/index.md

   <li> Green indicates low risk at values less thatn 0.001% sewage</li>
 </ul>

 Four swimming locations from south to north – Playas de Tijuana, Imperial Beach Pier, Silver Strand, and Coronado, Avenida Lunar – are labeled with large circle.
 Click on the circle to see a more detailed forecast (shown above) at these locations.
 In the graph above, sewage concentration is given in percentages with the high, moderate, and low swimmer risk indicated with the colored background.

 Swimmer illness risk is based upon <a href="https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2021GH000490" target="_blank">Feddersen et al. (2021)</a>.
 A value of 0.1% sewage corresponds to a 10% risk of GI illness and a value of 0.001% sewage corresponds to a 1% risk of swimmer illness.

+The county’s official beach water quality conditions are reported by the County of San Diego Beach & Bay Water Quality Program.
+Current advisories, warnings, and closures are updated daily and can be found at <a href="https://www.sdbeachinfo.com/">County of San Diego Beach Water Quality</a>.

-Questions should be addressed to ffeddersen@ucsd.edu.
+Questions regarding the Pathogen Forecast Model should be addressed to ffeddersen@ucsd.edu.

 <span style="color: orange"><b>Funding provided by the State of California.</b></span>
 </p>